akretion/edoc-gen/README.md

 'files'

   were the arguments mean:
-- schema_name: name of tthe schame, can be nfe, nfse, cce, mdfe...
+- schema_name: name of the schame, can be nfe, nfse, cce, mdfe...
 - plugin_name: python|odoo (Akretion made an Odoo plugin for GenarateDS, similar to the Django plugin)
 - version: example v4_00
 - schema_url: URL of the zip archive containing the schemas